Energy conservation and fluctuation theorem are incompatible for quantum work: Results

 Complementing Theorem~\ref{thm:no-go}, the following lemma shows that, strikingly, the two manifestations of the energy conservation, {\reqAa} and {\reqAb}, are incompatible in a wide range of practically relevant situations.

-\begin{lemma} If, for some state $\rho$ with nonzero coherences ($[\rho, H] \neq 0$), the outcomes of a work measuring scheme do not depend on the evolution operator $U$, then the scheme cannot simultaneously satisfy conditions {\reqAa} and {\reqAb}, provided the POVM elements of the scheme are differentiable at least once with respect to $U$ at $U = \id$. \end{lemma}
+\begin{lemma} If, for some state $\rho$ with nonzero coherences ($[\rho, H] \neq \nul$), the outcomes of a work measuring scheme do not depend on the evolution operator $U$, then the scheme cannot simultaneously satisfy conditions {\reqAa} and {\reqAb}, provided the POVM elements of the scheme are differentiable at least once with respect to $U$ at $U = \id$. \end{lemma}

 Lemma~\ref{thm:AaAbClashIndep} follows as a corollary from Lemma~\ref{thm:AaAbClash} in Appendix~\ref{app:nogoproof}.
-It covers a large class of schemes that includes the TPM scheme, the scheme we introduced in Appendix~\ref{app:scheme}, and those later proposed in Refs.~\cite{Gherardini_2021, Micadei_2021}.
+It covers a large class of schemes that includes the TPM scheme, the multi-copy schemes in Refs.~\cite{Perarnau-Llobet_PRL_2017, Wu_2019, Wu_2020}, the scheme we introduced in Appendix~\ref{app:scheme}, and those later proposed in Refs.~\cite{Gherardini_2021, Micadei_2021}.
 This conflict between the two manifestations of energy conservation, {\reqAa} and {\reqAb}, opens up a completely new perspective on the limited applicability of these schemes for states with coherences in the energy eigenbasis.

 Notably, Lemma~\ref{thm:AaAbClashIndep} does not cover the HOW scheme, as all its outcomes depend on $U$; and indeed, it satisfies both {\reqAa} and {\reqAb} by design, but, as discussed in Sec.~\ref{sec:setting}, it does not satisfy {\reqB}.
 In fact, the HOW scheme is not covered also by the stronger Lemma~\ref{thm:AaAbClash} (see Appendix~\ref{app:nogoproof}).